 Care Tips:

-- Prone to dental issues — brush teeth regularly.
+- Susceptible to dental issues — brush teeth daily.

 Comparison of Best Small Dog Breeds for Apartment Living